 The personal and economic toll of eye injuries at work is alarming.
-According to the U.S. Bureau of Labor Statistics, more than 20,000 workplace eye injuries happen each year.
+According to the U.S. Bureau of Labor Statistics, about 20,000 eye injuries occur in the workplace each year.
 Injuries on the job often require one or more missed work days for recovery.
 In fact, the Occupational Safety and Health Administration (OSHA) reports that workplace eye injuries cost an estimated $300 million a year in lost productivity, medical treatment and worker compensation.

 These injuries range from simple eye strain to severe trauma that can cause permanent damage, vision loss and blindness.

-The most important thing you can do to protect your vision at work is to always wear appropriate protective eyewear, which can prevent more than 90 percent of serious eye injuries.
+The most important thing you can do to protect your vision at work is to always wear appropriate protective eyewear.
+This can prevent more than 90% of serious eye injuries.